SophieBodek/SophieBodek.github.io/_posts/2023-8-21-research-WCC.md

 layout: post
 title: Transport of coarse sediment in Mid-Atlantic streams
 excerpt: "The White Clay Creek is a gravel-bed river with banks that consist of cohesive sediment, bedrock, and colluvium.
 It also has a long history of human impacts, such as mill damming.
 Results from monitoring coarse sediment transport lead us use the term 'semi-alluvial' to describe this creek."
-photo: /images/WCC_survey2.jpeg
+photo: /images/research_pics/wcc_project_pics/semi-alluvial_model2.png
-image_position: "vertical"  # Image below title
+image_position: "horizontal"  # Image below title
+image_width: "200px"  # Custom width for the image
 modified:
 tags:
 comments: